snyk-fixtures/device-cloud-python/share/readme.md

  support.
 In your `iot-connect.cfg` file, simply specify `ca_bundle_file` as the path to cacert.pem`.
 You can then use the HDC agent via SSL by changing the connection port to the SSL port.

+## Running the HDC Device Manager as a Service
+Prior to using either the systemd or init.d files to setup the device manager as a service (as described below), you must first make sure that you have the dependencies installed in the correct place.
+These modules should be in the system Python packages folder, not your local one.
+To do this, you can run:
+`sudo pip install --target=/usr/lib/python2.7/dist-packages/ /path/to/wr-iot-python`

-## Using the HDC Device Manager with Systemd
+### Using the HDC Device Manager with Systemd
  `hdc-dev-mgr.service` is an example systemd unit file that will start the HDC Python Device Manager at boot and restart it if it crashes.
 To use it:

- 1. Update the paths in the file to point to your installation (for the most part, just change the parts that say `/path/to/`)
+ 1. Update the paths in the file to point to your installation (for the most part, just change the parts that say `/path/to/`). *Note: if you are using /var/lib/iot as your runtime directory, you will need to run the device manager as the `iot` user in order to have write permissions To do this, add `User=iot` to the `[Service]` section of `hdc-dev-mgr.service`.*
  2. Copy the file to the systemd unit file directory.
 On Ubuntu, this is `/etc/systemd/system/`.
 You will need root access to do this.
  3. Enable the service unit in systemd by running